Makjaballah/OpenEPM1270_CPLD_Projects/DS18B20/README.md

 # DS18B20 project

-This VHDL project presents the implementation of a temperature controller on the OpenEPM1270 , CPLD Development Board, based on DS18B20 1-Wire digital thermometer.
+This project presents the implementation of a temperature controller on the OpenEPM1270 , CPLD Development Board, based on DS18B20 1-Wire digital thermometer.

 ## RTL implementation block diagram of the DS18B20 project